Jenelle Evans Doesn’t Want The ‘Teen Mom 2’ Cast At Her Wedding

 As for her guest list, Jenelle Evans has no plans to invite any of her Teen Mom 2 co-stars to the “small, private” event.

-“Only close friends and family [will be invited,]” she explained.
 “I just want it to be the people I’m closest with, and I’m not too close of friends with any of them.”

 Not only is Jenelle Evans not close with her Teen Mom 2 co-stars, she’s actually been at odds with the majority of the women on multiple occasions.
 Most recently, it was Leah Messer who Evans to aim at online after seeing her co-star question her pregnancy illness during the recently aired Teen Mom 2 reunion special.

-On Twitter, as the feud unfolded, Jenelle Evans blasted Leah Messer for her comments, claiming the mother of three knew nothing about her situation and shouldn’t have taken a stand for Chelsea Houska, who was also pregnant at the time, while disregarding her own health.
+On Twitter, as the feud unfolded, Jenelle Evans blasted Leah Messer for her comments, claiming the mother of three knew nothing about her situation and shouldn’t have taken a stand for Chelsea Houska, who was also pregnant at the time while disregarding her own health.

 While Jenelle Evans and David Eason don’t plan to include her co-stars in her wedding, they will have plenty of help filling the roles with their family, which includes a total of 5 kids.